m-lomba/recyclerview-example/README.md

 An Android reference application demonstrating dynamic list rendering using `RecyclerView` and image loading via Glide in Java.

 ## Overview
-This project serves as a practical reference implementation for building performant UI lists in Android using Java.
+This project serves as a reference implementation for building performant UI lists in Android using Java.
 It showcases how to construct a custom adapter, handle model binding with a contact list example, and integrate asynchronous image loading and caching using the Glide library.

 ## Tech Stack
 * **Language:** Java 8